South Orange in Essex County, New Jersey — The American Northeast (Mid-Atlantic)

 grateful citizens of South Orange

-Nelson Ahlquest · Robert W. Andrae · Herbert E. Benson · Walter A. Berg · Edward Ill Bippart · Harold E. Bodei · Frank P. Brady · J. Thurston Brask · William J. Brown Jr. · John Joseph Burne · Arthur S. Cadmus · Andrew M. Campbell · Joseph M. Casale · Willam J. Cogan · Gilbert W. T. Combs Jr. · Harold E. Connor · Theodore C. Corwin Jr. · Thomas J. Croake · Raymond R. Curley · G. Thomas Fountain · Selby J. Day Jr., Gennaro DeCicco · Joseph C. DeCicco · Ralph C. Dench · Paul B. DeWitt · Joseph J. DiMarco · Jack J. Dreyer · Joseph A. Duetsch · William J. Dutton · Theodore F. Fettinger · Joseph J. Fiore · Laurence R. Forrest Jr. · Leo M. Friedman · Donald N. Frish · Herbert Alan Gans · Raymond G. Garpalo · Gilbert D. Gaus · Ralph P. Gewehr · Bernard R. Hart · Jeremiah J. Healey · John E. Higginbotham · Jack K. Hoerner · Edward C. Hoffman · Rudolph L. Jacob Jr. · Benjamin P. Johnson · Robert D. Lancey · Arthur T. Maloney · Danial H. Masi · Michael McNulty · William J. Murphy · Joseph A. Noll · James A. Ohbarn Jr. · William F. O'Neil Jr. · John J. Ruthenberg · Joseph L. Sisto · Moses E. Smith · William R.
+Nelson Ahlquest · Robert W. Andrae · Herbert E. Benson · Walter A. Berg · Edward Ill Bippart · Harold E. Bodei · Frank P. Brady · J. Thurston Brask · William J. Brown Jr. · John Joseph Burne · Arthur S. Cadmus · Andrew M. Campbell · Joseph M. Casale · Willam J. Cogan · Gilbert W. T. Combs Jr. · Harold E. Connor · Theodore C. Corwin Jr. · Thomas J. Croake · Raymond R. Curley · G. Thomas Fountain · Selby J. Day Jr., Gennaro DeCicco · Joseph C. DeCicco · Ralph C. Dench · Paul B. DeWitt · Joseph J. DiMarco · Jack J. Dreyer · Joseph A. Duetsch · William J. Dutton · Theodore F. Fettinger · Joseph J. Fiore · Laurence R. Forrest Jr. · Leo M. Friedman · Donald N. Frish · Herbert Alan Gans · Raymond G. Garpalo · Gilbert D. Gaus · Ralph P. Gewehr · Bernard R. Hart · Jeremiah J. Healey · John E. Higginbotham · Jack K. Hoerner · Edward C. Hoffman · Rudolph L. Jacob Jr. · Benjamin P. Johnson · Robert D. Lancey · Arthur T. Maloney · Danial H. Masi · Michael McNulty · William J. Murphy · Joseph A. Noll · James A. Ohbarn Jr. · William F. O'Neil Jr. · John J. Ruthenberg · Joseph L. Sisto · Moses E. Smith · William R. Speirs · David A.

 Click or scan to see this page online

-Speirs · David A. Scott · David E. Williams
+Scott · David E. Williams

 Topics.
 This memorial is listed in this topic list: War, World II.

-Regarding South Orange Memorial Rock - WWII.
-This is one of four markers on the Memorial Rock commemorating World War II, the Korean Conflict,
+This is one of four markers on the Memorial Rock commemorating World War II, the Korean Conflict, Viet Nam War and Operation Iraqi Freedom.

-Photographed By Bryn Douds, March 8, 2021
+Photographed by Bryn Douds, March 8, 2021

 3. Plaque for Korean Conflict

-Photographed By Bryn Douds, March 16, 2023
+Photographed by Bryn Douds, March 16, 2023

 4. Plaque for Viet Nam War

-Photographed By Bryn Douds, October 7, 2023
+Photographed by Bryn Douds, October 7, 2023

 5. Plaque for Operation Iraqi Freedom

-Photographed By Bryn Douds, November 22, 2023
+Photographed by Bryn Douds, November 22, 2023

 6. South Orange Memorial Rock

 Credits.
-This page was last revised on February 23, 2024.
+This page was last revised on March 10, 2026.
 It was originally submitted on December 27, 2023, by Bryn Douds of South Orange, New Jersey.
-This page has been viewed 62 times since then and 61 times this year.
+This page has been viewed 415 times since then and 29 times this year.
 Photos:1, 2, 3, 4, 5, 6. submitted on December 27, 2023, by Bryn Douds of South Orange, New Jersey. • Michael Herrick was the editor who published this page.